Francis Borgia, SJ

 St. Francis Borgia, SJ (1510-1572) was a great grandson of Pope Alexander VI, one-time Duke of Gandia, and the third superior general of the Society of Jesus.
 He was in charge of the household of the Emperor Charles V. The death of Charles' wife, the Empress Isabella, led directly to Borgia's conversion, and after the death of his own wife he entered the Society.

-named in 1841 by Father DeSmet in honor of St. Francis DeBorgia.
-Two saints are thus conflated: St. John Francis Regis, SJ and St. Francis (de) Borgia, SJ!
+named in 1841 by Father DeSmet in honor of St. Francis DeBorgia," thus conflating: St. John Francis Regis, SJ and St. Francis (de) Borgia, SJ!

 SPAIN, 1972, show cancel, Borgia offering Mass